SeldonIO/seldon-core/docs/articles/openshift_s2i.md

  * Combiners - e.g., Model ensemblers
  * Transformers - e.g., Feature normalization, Outlier detection, concept drift

-As the above diagram shows these need to be fitted into the microservice API of seldon-core either via REST or gRPC services.
+As the above diagram shows these need to be fitted into the microservice API of seldon-core either as REST or gRPC services.

 # Source-to-Image integration
-To integrate your component into seldon-core you need to accomplish two things as shown:
+To integrate a component into seldon-core the data scientist needs to accomplish two things:

  1. Create a Docker image from your source code
  1. Wrap your component as a service that exposes REST or gRPC endpoints that follow the seldon-core miroserice API.

 ![wrap](wrap.png)

-To accomplish this we use OpenShift's source-to-image (s2i) open source tool.
-S2i allows data scientist to wrap their code using a single command line call that can easily be embedded into a continuous integration pipeline.
-Seldon provide s2i builder images that contain middleware code to wrap the data scinetist component within a REST or gRPC server that respect the seldon-core microservice API.
+To accomplish this we use Openshift's [source-to-image (s2i)](https://github.com/openshift/source-to-image) open source tool.
+S2i allows data scientists to wrap their code using a single command line call that can easily be embedded into a continuous integration pipeline.
+Seldon provides s2i builder images that contain middleware code to wrap the data scientist's component within a REST or gRPC server that respects the seldon-core microservice API.
 All that is needed is for the data scientist to follow a few conventions when creating their component in various languages as will be illustrated below.

 ## Python
-There are many popular machine learning libraries in python including Tensorflow, keras, sklean, pyTorch, Statsmodels amongst many others.
-To use our s2i builder image to package a python model the data scientist simply needs to provide:
+There are many popular machine learning libraries in python including Tensorflow, keras, sklearn, pyTorch and Statsmodels amongst many others.
+To use the Seldon-Core s2i builder image to package a python model the data scientist simply needs to provide:

  * A python file with a class that runs your model
  * optional requirements.txt  or setup.py
  * .s2i/environment - model definitions used by the s2i builder to correctly wrap your model

-The data scinetist's source code should contain a python file which defines a class of the same name as the file.
+The data scientist's source code should contain a python file which defines a class of the same name as the file.
 For example:

 ```python
 class MyModel(object):